Paul Rosini

 After traveling with Schwartz for about a year, Johan made his way to London, England.
 He had learned several tricks from Schwartz and was continually practicing his craft in the hope of becoming a professional magician.

-In London, however, Johannes hopes of becoming a famous magician were quickly dashed.
-Not only could he not speak English, but theatrical agents had seen all the tricks Schwartz had taught him, and Johan's Act was considered old hat.
+In London, Johannes hopes of becoming a famous magician were quickly dashed.
+Not only could he not speak English, but theatrical agents had seen all the tricks Schwartz had taught him, and Johan’s Act was considered old hat.

-Unable to find work as a magician, Johan took a job as an apprentice leather boy in a nearby barbershop, and soon found himself practicing slights in front of the large mirrors in the shop.
+Unable to find work as a magician, Johan took a job as an apprentice leather boy in a nearby barbershop, soon found himself practicing slights in front of the large mirrors in the shop.
 While at the shop, Johan met magicians Horace golden and Lewis Davenport, who became lifelong friends.

 Sometime in 1902, Rosen was finally given a chance by a Mr. Davis, an impresario, to appear in several third-rate theaters.
-Johan also legally changed his name to John Rose, the name he would keep for the rest of his life.
-Later on, John would take the stage name of Carl Rosine and bill himself as the World's Greatest Magician.
+Johan legally changed his name to John Rose, the name he would keep for the rest of his life.
+Later on, John would take the stage name of Carl Rosine and bill himself as the World’s Greatest Magician.
 Carl modified his name once again and changed Rosine into Rosini.

 Rosini doggedly continued to seek bookings, and after a few months of competing for a spot on a leading theater’s bill, his luck changed.
 A British magician named Sims, whom Carl had befriended, was on the bill of the prestigious Alhambra theater in London.
 Sims had a series of other engagements scheduled, and the Alhambra needed a magician to fill in for him.
 Sims recommended Carl to the theater’s management.
 Rosini auditioned, and as fate would have it, was hired on the spot.